vpm/howto/mikrotik/mikrotik-2wan-with-aliases/README.md

-Mikrotik have 2 wan interfases (ether1, ether2) with 2 ip on each
+Mikrotik RouterOS 7 have 2 wan interfases (ether1, ether2) with 2 ip on each
 10.100.100.100,10.100.100.111 on ether1
 10.200.200.200, 10.200.200.222 on ether2.
 Private network interface ether3 and ip address 10.255.255.1 netmask 255.255.255.0,